saysimple/saysimple-plugin-devkit/README.md

 And we made it available for you to translate your app to these 3 languages and your app will be shown to the user in the language they've selected.

-We highly recommend you supply translations in all languages, but English is the only one who is absolutely mandatory and also the fallback if one of the other languages is not supplied.
+We highly recommend you supply translations in all languages, but English is the only one which is absolutely mandatory and also the fallback if one of the other languages is not supplied.

 ### Creating translations